11BelowStudio/ce811/README.md

 exactly the structure of the labs will be), so you'll have to wait for that to happen I guess :shrug:

+anyway if you're reading this, this is probably one of the branches for the lab work (or one of the assignments) that involves the framework for The Resistance.

 thank u for ur patience

 -Rachel Lowe